Malaysian Army: Tactical structure

 The Malaysian Army currently has 18 Corps and Regiments.
 These are grouped into 3 main components — the Combat Elements, the Combat Support Elements and the Support Elements.

 The Corps and Regiments are currently organised into five divisions.
 Three of which (the 2nd, 3rd and 4th Divisions) are based on the Malay Peninsula and placed under Western Field Army Headquarters, while the other two (the 1st Division and 5th Division) are based on Malaysian Borneo and placed under Eastern Field Army Headquarters.

 The 21st Special Service Group (the Army's special forces), 10th Parachute Brigade and the two Army Aviation Regiments are independent formations.

 The Western Field Army Headquarters, Eastern Field Army Headquarters and two support commands (Army Training and Doctrine Headquarters and Army Logistics Administration Headquarters) are placed under Army Headquarters (Army Command).

 Chief of army

-The current Chief of Army (Panglima Tentera Darat — PTD) is General Datuk Muhammad Hafizuddeain bin Jantan, who succeeded General Tan Sri Mohammad Ab Rahman on September 6, 2023, who was also appointed as the new Chief of Defence Forces (Malaysia) on the same day.
+The current Chief of Army (Panglima Tentera Darat — PTD) is General Datuk Azhan Md Othman, who succeeded General Datuk Muhammad Hafizuddeain Jantan since January 1, 2026.